 The application process is open to Virginia residents with a background in state government who are between the ages of 22 and 32.
 A commitment to fully participate in the seven days of the program is required.

 Participants can apply for financial aid.
 Requests for financial aid will be reviewed by members on the Sorensen Statewide Advisory Board after applicants have been accepted to the program.
-In 2015, we met 100% of demonstrated financial need through a combination of grants, scholarships, and financial aid.
-More information about how to apply for financial aid is available on our Financial Aid
+In 2016, we met 100% of demonstrated financial need through a combination of grants, scholarships, and financial aid.
+More information about how to apply for financial aid is available on our Financial Aid page.

 According to IRS guidance, the Lifetime Learning tax credit applies to students who are enrolled in one or more courses at an eligible educational institution.
 The course or courses must be either part of a postsecondary degree program or taken by the student to acquire or improve job skills.
 There are many other details surrounding the Hope and Lifetime Learning Tax Credits.
 We suggest that you contact your own tax professional to see if you qualify for these credits.
 Unfortunately, neither the Sorensen Political Institute nor the Weldon Cooper Center for Public Service can provide tax advice.
 You can also contact the IRS' Office of Public Liaison at 202-622-2970 or view Publication 970 on the IRS website for further information.